 Since the 1960’s, communities have been adding the right amount of fluoride to community water.
 According to the American Dental Association, for more than 70 years of study and experience, water fluoridation has been shown to be safe and effective.
 Fluoride that is swallowed helps teeth that have not yet erupted develop enamel that is more resistant to decay.

 Many homes here in Grand county are using private wells for water.
 Because fluoride is naturally occurring, some water sources may not have the right amount of fluoride to be effective.
 For these homes, it is important to have your water checked for contaminates on a yearly basis.
 You can call (303) 692-3048 or visit firstname.lastname@example.org for your water testing needs.
 Winter Park Dental offers complimentary fluoride testing here at our office.
 Just take a water sample from your tap and bring it to our office in a clean bottle and we will get the results back to you.
 For children from 6 months to 16 years old, if needed we can supplement your daily fluoride dose with a prescription that comes in chewable pill form or liquid drops.
 If you receive water from a water district source, give them a call and see if you are protected.

 Winter Park Dental is here to help you achieve your dental health goals.
+For more information you can check out www.ada.org and search fluoridation facts.
 Our friendly and professional staff would love to answer any questions that you may have.
 We appreciate your continued trust in us to provide a high level of dental care that you deserve.
 For more information on improving your dental health, give us a call at 970-726-5556.